Chapman-John/PERN-Stack/README.md

 ## License

-This project is primarily licensed under the [MIT License](LICENSE.txt).
+This project is primarily licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Additionally, you may choose to use this project under the terms of the [GNU General Public License (GPL)](LICENSE-alt1.txt) or [Secondary License 2](LICENSE-alt2.txt).
+Additionally, you may choose to use this project under the terms of the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).

 install